 Fortunately, all Poodles love to play.
-As such, there are many great and fun ways of getting their necessary exercise in.
+There are many fun ways of getting their daily exercise in.
 Because Poodles were retrieving dogs, it makes a lot of sense they like playing catch.
 And because they’re water retrievers, Poodles love to swim.

 Try Obedience Training With Kids

 While it’s always a special moment having your children train your Poodle, we suggest that the basics be taught prior to interaction.
-That said, the best way to “child-proof” your dog is by teaching them: sit, down and let go.
+That said, the best way to “child-proof” your dog is by teaching them to sit, go down and let go.

-By teaching these simple obedience commands, you’re able to assert control over your dog, thus establishing better communication with the Poodle.
+By teaching these simple obedience commands, you’re able to assert control over your dog.
+This will allow you to establish better communication with the Poodle.
 In addition, you’ll be able to quickly stop any aggressive play should it come to that.

 Dogs need to be fed, groomed, and exercised.
 These are all tasks that children, especially elementary-age kids, can be involved in!– Laura Garber (Woofgang Training)

 Given the Poodle’s high obedience intelligence, training them will be a breeze.
-But after this hurdle, it may be a great idea to get your children involved in the training in addition to all other dog-human activities.
+But after this hurdle, it may be a great idea to get your children involved in the training in addition to all other dog-human activities in the family.

 The more involved your children are with obedience training and the day-to-day life of the dog, the more comfortable your Poodle will be playing with them.
 But no matter how old the kids may be, it’s important to supervise interactions in the beginning.